Reflecting on Consumption

 July issue.)

 and the busiest shopping day of the year.
-(Think of our Boxing Day.)
+(Think of Boxing Day in

 For retailers, it is the good “Black Friday,” when they go into the